 Like we say, all things in moderation and sugar substitutes fall under this prescription as well.
 If used in a balanced diet and within recommended amounts, then there is no strong evidence that you should stop consuming them.
 However, it is good to keep in mind that they are likely not a benefit to your health or your weight loss goals in the long run.

-I have to thank and applaud my original student guest blogger Leigh who has developed her critical writing, thinking and analysis skills IMMENSELY since she first started writing for me as an undergraduate student.
+I have to thank and applaud my colleague Leigh who has developed her critical writing, thinking and analysis skills IMMENSELY since she first started writing for me as an undergraduate student.

 She really knocked it out of the park with this article.